-ACAUTION: Always remove the batteries when hanging the tool with the hook.
+ACAUTION: Always remove the battery when hanging the tool with the hook.

 ACAUTION: Never hook the tool at high locations or on the surfaces where the tool may lose the balance and fall.
+Otherwise falling accident may occur and cause serious injury.

-ACAUTION: Do not pull the tool hooked downward.
+ACAUTION: Do not pull the tool downward when it is hooked.

+ACAUTION: Use the hanging/mounting parts for their intended purposes only.
+Using for unintended purpose may cause accident or personal injury.
 The hook is convenient for hanging the tool temporarily.
 To use the hook, simply lift up hook until it snaps into the open position.